 Mid-range: Between $200 and $300, you will find an excellent assortment of high-capacity NAS devices with various levels of “extras.”
-A preponderance of NAS devices are priced at just below $300 in what appears to be a fierce competition for consumer dollars.
+Many NAS devices are priced at just under $300 in what appears to be fierce competition for consumer dollars.
 You can use this competition to your advantage and find an exceptional unit at a reasonable price.

-Expensive: The NAS devices between $300 and $600 are the most powerful and high-capacity units on the market.
+Expensive: The NAS devices between $300 and $600 are the most powerful and high-capacity units available.
 Many of them will hold up to 40 terabytes of information, which is far more than most of us could ever produce.
 Most of these models will likely be used for business purposes.

 A. No. A NAS device is an internet-connected device that allows remote users to access data from other locations.
 An external hard drive simply stores information and may or may not have the ability for remote access.

 A. Generally, yes.
 Although this is not a hard and fast rule, you will usually need to spend more in order to get more storage.

 A. Yes.
 If you are generally adept at using electronic equipment, hooking up a NAS device is relatively straightforward.
 Once you’ve connected it, choosing the options for how you would like to utilize its functions will take a little more time.

 A. As with any electronic and computing device, new technology is under constant development.
 Nevertheless, your NAS device should continue to offer you the storage you need for as long as you wish to use it.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.